Thibka/zoomer/README.md

 ==================
 A CSS scale transition/animation can lead to blurry images.

-Besides, when combined with a transform-origin or translate, it can be tricky to precisely anticipate what the result of the scale transformation will be.
+Besides, when combined with a transform-origin or translate, it can be tricky to precisely anticipate what the result of a scale transformation.

 This class provides a light and precise zoom/dezoom animation with constant image sharpness.
-The zoom and dezoom areas can be provided with a tool like Photoshop.
+The zoom and dezoom areas can be defined with precision with a tool like Photoshop.

 [Demo](https://projects.thibautfoussard.com/git/zoomer/example/).